Vancouver Grizzlies relocation to Memphis: Relocation

 In Vancouver, the organization Save the Grizzlies was established to find a local investor to purchase the team.
 Led by among others Peter Ufford, they had a plan to create a public entity which could take over ownership of the team.
 Ufford retrospectively stated that had the attempt been given more time, they may have been able to secure a deal to keep the team in town, but that the relocation decision came too quickly for any plan to be finalized.
 Heisley stated that he had been willing to sell the team with a 30% discount to a Vancouver investor if he could secure a guarantee that the team would remain in town.

 On March 26, 2001, Heisley announced that he had selected Memphis.
 Memphis and Louisville were the most promising cities, with Heisley selecting Memphis because it offered a better deal and because of poor local executive leadership in Louisville.
 The choice would still have to be studied by a five-member NBA group before permission was granted from the league.

-The night before Heisley's announcement concerning Memphis' selection, the Grizzlies had lost 102-92 to the Raptors in Toronto in what would turn out to be the final NBA game between two Canadian teams.
-The team's final game at GM Place was a 100–95 loss against the Houston Rockets on April 14; the team's final game as a Vancouver-based franchise was a road 95–81 win against the Golden State Warriors on April 18.
+The night before Heisley's announcement concerning Memphis' selection, the Grizzlies had lost 102–92 to the Raptors in Toronto in what would turn out to be the final NBA game between two Canadian teams.
+The team's final game at GM Place was a 100–95 loss against the Houston Rockets on April 14; the team's final game as a Vancouver-based franchise was a 95–81 road win against the Golden State Warriors on April 18.

 The NBA relocation committee gave its approval for the move to Memphis in late June, and on July 3 the Board of Governors unanimously approved the relocation.
 This also permitted Hyde to purchase a minority share of the franchise.
 By then, the team administration had already relocated, and the day before the final decision, the team set up its rookie camp at Rhodes College.
 A relocation party was held on July 7.
-A week before the move, the Grizzlies traded away two of the top players, Shareef Abdur-Rahim and guard Mike Bibby, who therefore never played for Memphis.
+A week before the move, the Grizzlies traded away two of the top players, Shareef Abdur-Rahim and guard Mike Bibby.